 - Admission.
-Students must be in the process of completing or already having completed 96 hours of required undergraduate course work.
-They are also required to have an overall UT GPA of 3.4 or better when applying.
-Interested and qualified students need to fill out the Admission/Course Approval Form and have it approved by Dr. Gregor, EECS Graduate Program Director.
-The form is then returned to Ms. Julia Elkins at 401 Min H. Kao Building who forwards it for approval by the College of Engineering and the Graduate School.
+Students must be in the process of completing or already have completed 96 hours of required undergraduate course work.
+They must have an overall UT GPA of 3.4 or better when applying and continue to meet that minimum until graduation.
+Interested and qualified students need to fill out the Admission/Course Approval Form and subsequently have it approved by Dr. Gregor (MK311) who serves as EECS Director of Graduate Studies.
+The form is then returned to Ms. Julia Elkins (MK401) who forwards it for approval by the Tickle College of Engineering and the Graduate School.

-- Course Approval.
-All courses taken for graduate credit must be approved by the EECS Graduate Program Director.
-The list includes all 4xx/5xx ECE and COSC courses.
-However, 4xx courses will be approved only if the corresponding 5xx course is not offered in the same semester.
+- Approved Courses.
+The list of approved courses includes all lecture based 4xx/5xx ECE and COSC courses listed in the graduate catalog.
+Note that 4xx courses will be approved only if the corresponding 5xx course is not offered in the same semester.
 Course approval can only be given for courses that have been scheduled.
-Students who take 3 hrs one semester followed by 3 hrs another semester must consequently submit an Admission/Course Approval Form for each semester.
+Students who take 3 hrs one semester followed by 3 hrs another semester must submit an Admission/Course Approval Form for each semester.
 Approval will not be given retroactively.
 Students MUST obtain approval prior to taking a course.

 - DARS.
 Approved courses will appear in DARS under “MASTERS PROGRAM”.
 Once the B.S. degree has been conferred, approved courses are automatically transferred to the M.S. degree by the Graduate School.

-- Senior Requesting Graduate Credit Petition.
-Students who wish to take an additional 3 hrs of graduate course work their senior year should file this form (see the Graduate School webpage at http://gradschool.utk.edu/gradforms.shtml).
-This form is not needed for the 6 hrs approved for the Five-year BS/MS program.
+- Senior Requesting Graduate Credit.
+Students may be able to take an additional 3 hrs of graduate course work their senior year.
+See Graduate School Instructions for Senior Requesting Graduate Credit.
+The associated form is not needed for courses approved for the Five-year BS/MS program.

 - Applying to Graduate School.
 Students admitted to the Five-year BS/MS program must follow the normal procedure for admission to Graduate School.
 This includes having to take the GRE, filing an application complete with references, etc. However, students are not required to apply for or accept admission to the EECS Graduate Program in order for the course credits to count toward the B.S. degree.

-- This program is designed for students pursuing their MS degree at UT.
-Other universities may not accept these courses for graduate credit since they were used to satisfy requirements for the BS degree.
+- The program is designed for students pursuing their MS degree at UT.
+Other universities will likely not allow transfer of graduate courses that have been used to satisfy the requirements for a BS degree.

-- For questions regarding application to Graduate School, please see Ms. Dana Bryson at 401 Min H. Kao Building.
+- For questions regarding graduate admissions, please see Ms. Dana Bryson (MK401).